syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### scrollSettings.scrollerSize `Number`
 {:#members:scrollsettings-scrollersize}

-It accepts the integer value and sets the width and height of scrollbar.
+It accepts the integer value and sets the width of scrollbar.

 #### Default Value:
 {:.param}